chrisnienart/Minesweeper/README.md

 ## Scoring
 Choose whether to track scores for wins, losses, or not at all.
 Games are ranked by *performance*, a metric based on completion percentage, board size, percentage of mines, and the time taken to complete the game.

 The *pace* represents performance if the game is completed at the current speed of play.
-The pace metric is displayed on the game screen while the performance is displayed when the game is over.
-The metrics can be toggled on and off in the *options* page.
+The pace metric is displayed during gameplay and final performance is shown in game over alerts when metrics are enabled.
+Both metrics can be toggled on/off via the displayMetrics setting in the *options* page.

 ## Game Review
 Games can be replayed on a game board in a separate window.
 Review games by picking positions from the move list or cycle through positions with the *next* and *previous* buttons.